Hemibagrus wyckii

 Hemibagrus wyckii is a species of catfish (order Siluriformes) of the family Bagridae.
 It is occasionally called the crystal-eyed catfish, blacktail catfish or black devil catfish.

 Distribution

 This species originates in Asia from Thailand to Indonesia.
 It is known from the Mekong and Chao Phraya drainages in central Indochina.
 It is also known from the Batang Hari and Musi River drainages in Sumatra, the Pahang River and Perak River drainage in Peninsular Malaysia, the Citarum drainage in Java, and the Baram, Rejang, Kapuas, and Barito River drainages in Borneo.

 Appearance and anatomy

 Hemibagrus wyckii are black with a few white markings on the caudal and dorsal fins, and the eyes are sky blue.
-They reach about 71 centimetres (28 in) SL.
+They reach about 71 cm SL.
 The head is extremely depressed and broad.
 The caudal fin is dark grey.
 The dorsal fin spine has 10-12 serrations on the posterior edge.

 Hemibagrus wyckii bears a resemblance to H. wyckioides, however H. wyckioides lacks serrations on the dorsal fin spine, has a shorter dorsal fin base, and shorter maxillary barbels.